-And then my spiritual leader, who was the bricklayer that I talk a lot about, he got this great idea and we went from three or four people in a Bible study with him and pretty soon there are two hundred and fifty college kids in personal Bible study all over this campus, of about three or four thousand students.
+And then my spiritual leader, who was the bricklayer that I talk a lot about, he got this great idea and we went from three or four people in a Bible study with him and he began to help me, and we began to help others, and pretty soon there are two hundred and fifty college kids in personal Bible study all over this campus, of about three or four thousand students.

 And people are coming to Christ and everyone’s growing and he’s an entrepreneur, so he goes, “You know what?
 You guys got it down, you can stay in my house.
 Why don’t you guys live here, keep the ministry going, I’m going to go start another one in Fairmont, West Virginia.”
 So he leaves.

 Well, at the same time, my father is working through his alcohol issues and my mom, about a year and a half earlier had said “It’s Mabel Black Label or me, your choice.”
 And my dad decided, wisely, it should be her.
 But ex-Marines who decide, “Okay, it’s her,” you don’t get counseling, you don’t figure out why you’ve been drinking.
 You just do it.

 So, he was a jerk.
 And they had huge marriage problems, he just didn’t drink now.
 So within a year, he quit smoking three and a half packs a day, and quits drinking, and there were times I would say, “Dad, here’s a beer and let me light you up.”
 Which I didn’t.
 But it would have been a lot easier to live with.

 And in that journey and that process God brought him to Jesus.
 And you know how it works, okay?
 I’m not talking to a bunch of little kids.
 In storybook, it would have been, he came to Jesus and everything is great.